makerplane/pyEfis/docs/screenbuilder.md

 ```

 #### Groups ####
 Each instrument in a gang must belong to a gang group.
-Each gang group will be slightly sperated on the screen to visuallt sperate each group from one another.
+Each gang group will be slightly sperated on the screen to visually sperate each group from one another.

 It is acceptable to only have a single group.